-The Department of State Parks and Cultural Resources (Arts Parks & History) consists of approximately 170 full time, 14 permanent part-time, and 130-150 seasonal personnel.
+The Department of State Parks and Cultural Resources (Arts Parks & History) consists of approximately 167 full time, 14 permanent part-time, and 130-150 seasonal personnel.
 The department consists of two divisions: the Division of State Parks, Historic Sites and Trails (SPHS&T), and the Division of Cultural Resources.
 In addition, the department includes an administrative services section (Director's Office, Human Resources, Accounting, Information Technology and Public Information/Education) serving both divisions.

-The department's headquarters and Wyoming Arts Council office are located in Cheyenne, with State Historic Preservation and State Archaeologist field offices in Laramie, Trails Program offices in Lander and State parks and historic sites located statewide.
+The department's headquarters, Wyoming Arts Council and Wyoming Cultural Trust Fund offices are located in Cheyenne, with State Historic Preservation and State Archaeologist field offices in Laramie, Trails Program offices in Lander and State Parks and Historic Sites located statewide.

-The total operating budget for the department for Fiscal Year 13-14 was \$50,985,661, of which \$36,675,108 were general funds.
-The Department's budget accounts for about 1.6% of the state's overall General Fund budget.
+The total operating budget for the department for Fiscal Year 13-14 was \$50,325,849, of which \$34,615,424 were general funds.
+The Department's budget accounts for about 1.5% of the state's overall General Fund budget.

 With recent economic impact studies, Wyoming State Parks, Historic Sites & Trails has a cumulative economic annual impact of \$469.1 million, \$20.0 million in state and local tax revenue, and supports 3,891 jobs.
 In a 2009 economic study, Wyoming's state parks and historic sites had a \$78.1 million impact which supported 1,123 jobs and \$3.0 million in taxes.
-In a 2012 economic study, Wyoming's Snowmobile Trails had a \$145.8 million impact supporting 1,300 jobs and \$7.4 million in taxes.
+In a 2012 economic study, Wyoming's Snowmobile Trails had a \$146.8 million impact supporting 1,300 jobs and \$7.4 million in taxes.
 In a 2012 economic study, Wyoming's Off Road Vehicle Trails had a \$244.2 million impact supporting 1,468 jobs and \$9.6 million in taxes.

-Recent Creative Vitality Index (CVI) studies show that the 117 Wyoming non-profit arts and art-active organizations, supported in part by Wyoming Arts Council grants, generate over \$57.9 million in income.
+Recent Creative Vitality Index (CVI) studies show that the 117 Wyoming non-profit arts and artactive organizations, supported in part by Wyoming Arts Council grants, generate over \$57.9 million in income.
 Art Gallery and Individual Artist Sales were reported at over \$103 million.
 The CVI reports over 8,200 creative jobs in the state, including artists in all genres.